-"Live Fire" means any unconfined open flame or device that can propagate fire to the building or other combustible materials.
+"Live Fire fire" means any unconfined open flame or device that can propagate fire to the building or other combustible materials.

-"Officer-in-Charge" means an individual designated by the authority having jurisdiction to be in charge of the live fire training evolution.
+"Officer-in-Charge" "Officer-in-charge" means an individual designated by the authority having jurisdiction to be in charge of the live fire training evolution.